IzzySoft/banana-pi-tools/hwstats/README.md

 whether to include them setting `TEMPMINMAX` to the appropriate value.
 Default is `TEMPMINMAX=0`, i.e. not to calculate/display those.

+If you have a disk attached (SATA or USB), this usually becomes `/dev/sda`.
+Please verify, and if the disk appears under a different name (or you want to check your SD card instead), adjust the `DISK` variable accordingly.

 Furthermore, Bash cannot do float calculations, so the script uses `awk` for that (as `awk` was already installed, and `bc` was not).
 If you want to do calculation by other means, simply adjust the `calc()` function at the